codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/hosted-authorize-orgs.md

 ---
 title: "Authorize organizations/projects"
 description: ""
-group: runtime
+group: administration
+sub_group: account-user-management
 toc: true
 ---

 If your Git provider has an OAuth application for Codefresh, you need to authorize access to the app's organizations/projects to see them in Codefresh.
 > Authorization is per organization.

-### Authorize organizations in GitHub
+## Authorize organizations in GitHub

 Request or grant access to the organizations defined for the OAuth Codefresh application.